gingerchew/kovaa/README.md

 document.querySelector('has-internal-methods').doAThing();
 ```

-## How do I scope elements?
+## How do I prefix elements?

-While you can scope elements by just giving them a unique name, you might want to consolidate all your custom elements to a single app like this:
+While you can prefix elements by just giving them a unique name, you might want to consolidate all your custom elements to a single app like this:

 ```js
 createApp({